List of recurring characters in The Suite Life of Zack & Cody: Millicent

-Millicent (played by Kara Taitz) – Maddie's replacement at the hotel's candy counter while she is at camp and in Antarctica saving the penguins.
+Millicent (played by Kara Taitz) is Maddie's replacement at the hotel's candy counter while she is at camp and in Antarctica saving the penguins.
 Millicent is easily frightened by anything, and has trouble making up her mind and make her decision.
 When she can't make up her mind, she usually faints.
 She stated in the episode "Team Tipton" that she has trust, abandonment, and fear issues.
 She frequently faints when overwhelmed with a request from someone else.
 In the episode "Team Tipton", London referred to her as 'Nervous Maddie'.

 Skippy

-Skippy (played by Bo Crutcher) – The night-manager of the Tipton Hotel, he grew up in a farm and said his grandfather was scary.
+Skippy (played by Bo Crutcher) is the night-manager of the Tipton Hotel.
+He grew up on a farm and said his grandfather was scary.
 He is not very bright, and appears to be frightened of Mr. Moseby.
 He is so dim-witted that immediately after Mr. Moseby told him not to let Zack or Cody into the exhibit, he let them in anyway.
 He first appeared in "Scary Movie", but Mr. Moseby called him Sparky, although it is possible that Mr. Moseby did not know his name, because he called him his night-manager while in other episodes he calls him Skippy.
 Skippy was left in charge of the hotel in the episode "I Want My Mummy".
 Zack says that Skippy is so nice, that he would give anyone anything if they just asked, even his wallet.

 Grace

-Grace (played by Naomi Chan) – An emotionless towel maid at the Tipton who appeared in "Ah!
+Grace (played by Naomi Chan) is an emotionless towel maid at the Tipton who appeared in "Ah!
 Wilderness" while Carey was painting.
 In "Orchestra", she is given the name Grace and attempts to teach London how to do her job.

 Rich

-Rich (played by Chris Doyle) An unfortunate waiter at the Tipton restaurant.
+Rich (played by Chris Doyle) is an unfortunate waiter at the Tipton restaurant.
 Appears in "Odd Couples" and "Heck's Kitchen".

 Scott

-Scott – The bagel boy at the Tipton Hotel.
+Scott is the bagel boy at the Tipton Hotel.
 He first appears in the episode "Nurse Zack", during the employee of the month competition.
 His first speaking role comes in "Team Tipton" when he gives the cast bagels, saying: "Who ordered the bagels?"